thiagola92/ez-curved-lines-2d/README.md

 - The suggestion to support both `Polygon2D` and `CollisionPolygon2D` was done by [GeminiSquishGames](https://github.com/GeminiSquishGames), who's pointers inspired me to go further
 - The SVG Importer code was adapted from the script hosted on github in the [pixelriot/SVG2Godot](https://github.com/pixelriot/SVG2Godot) repository

+# Reaching out / Contributing
+If you have feedback on this project, feel free to post an [issue](https://github.com/Teaching-myself-Godot/ez-curved-lines-2d/issues) on github, or to:

+- Contact me on bluesky: [@zucht2.bsky.social](https://bsky.app/profile/zucht2.bsky.social).
+- Try my free to play games on itch.io: [@renevanderark.itch.io](https://renevanderark.itch.io)

+If you'd like to improve on the code yourself, ideally use a fork and make a pull request.

+This stuff makes me zero money, so you can always branch off in your own direction if you're in a hurry.